kmsolberg/pure-duck/README.md

 #REDaction

 ## This is an app to help instructors get immediate and accurate information from their students.
+It is designed to correspond with the curriculum at RED Academy and features feedback for daily lessons, topics, and projects!

+## Created with Meteor.